centau/ecr/docs/tut/crash-course.md

 After iterating, the observer automatically clears so that only fresh changes are iterated.

-Observers provide a concise way to track and act on only specific entities that have changed since the last time a system ran.
+Observers provide a concise way to act only on a subset of entities that had components updated since the last time a system ran.

 Unlike a view, observers do store their own state, and must be stored aside to keep track over time.